Chart Color Schemes

 Fitzgibbon's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Fitzgibbon's health data shows positive results with low prevalence of common conditions among its general population, albeit higher than the national average for older and at-risk groups.
+Fitzgibbon's health data shows relatively positive outcomes with a low prevalence of common health conditions among its residents compared to the general population.

-Approximately 54% (~3711 people) have private health cover.
-Mental health issues and asthma are the most prevalent conditions, affecting 8.1% and 7.1% respectively.
-About 73.0% of residents report no medical ailments, compared to 67.8% in Greater Brisbane.
-The area has 14.0% (955 people) aged 65 and over, lower than Greater Brisbane's 18.5%.
-Health outcomes for seniors require more attention than those for the broader population.
+However, this prevalence is higher than the national average for older and at-risk cohorts.
+Approximately 54% (~3,713 people) of Fitzgibbon's total population has private health cover.
+The most prevalent medical conditions in the area are mental health issues (8.1%) and asthma (7.1%), while 73.0% of residents report having no medical ailments, compared to 67.8% across Greater Brisbane.
+As of 2021, 14.0% (955 people) of Fitzgibbon's residents are aged 65 and over, lower than the 18.5% in Greater Brisbane.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health